jerrsapps1/safetysync-ai-clean1/replit.md

   - System tracks user interactions and stores progress in localStorage with full persistence
   - Achievement widget displays real-time progress bars and unlocked badges
   - All achievement tracking hooks integrated into workspace component with proper event handling
-  - **TESTING REMINDER**: User will test achievement system tomorrow by logging in with demo@safetysync.ai / password123 and interacting with workspace features to earn achievements

 - **July 14, 2025** - Implemented Consistent Hover Styling Across Entire Platform:
   - Applied uniform hover background effects to all navigation buttons and interactive elements